Lux-Vacuos/Voxel/README.md

 | ARB_shading_language_include | Required to run |
 | EXT_texture_filter_anisotropic | Optional, may cause texture issues if isn't supported |

-## Bulding Voxel

-Voxel uses Gradle as build system.

-Windows: Java 8.
-Linux & OS X: OpenJDK 8 and JavaFX.
+Voxel can be compiled and run in:

+- Linux X64.
+- Windows X86 & X64.
+- OSX X64.

+Only.

 ## Running Voxel